Masquerade-Circus/mongoose-history-plugin/README.md

     methodFieldName: 'method', // Name of the property of the method
     ignore: [], // List of fields to ignore when compare changes
     noDiffSave: false, // If true save event even if there are no changes
+    noDiffSaveOnMethods: ['delete'], // If a method is in this list, it saves history even if there is no diff.
     noEventSave: true, // If false save only when __history property is passed
     modelName: '__histories', // Name of the collection for the histories
     mongoose: mongoose // A mongoose instance